chrislattman/blogging-project/docs/qemu/README.md

 ## Installation

-Install QEMU using the link [here](https://www.qemu.org/download/), and select your operating system.
+Linux: install `qemu-utils` and `qemu-system-x86` with a [package manager](../terminal-commands#package-managers)

+macOS: install `qemu` with `brew`

+Windows: install the .exe from [this](https://qemu.weilnetz.de/w64/) page

-Note: QEMU for Windows is experimental software.
+- Note: QEMU for Windows is experimental software.
 It has bugs and will probably not work.

 ## Usage